Case № INHER-01 Simla, India 1934

 I'm stuck on a code — what do I do?

-Each case comes with three sealed hint envelopes — open them in order when you get stuck.
-There's also an online community where other detectives swap ideas (link included with your order).
-If you'd rather not break a seal, email <a href="mailto:supersleuth@cosykiller.com">supersleuth@cosykiller.com</a> with your case number and the document you're stuck on and we'll help without spoiling.
+If you become totally stuck on a code, check out the <a href="https://fairhallandbrett.co.uk/" target="_blank" rel="noopener noreferrer">inheritance hunter's website</a> or join the online community where other detectives swap ideas (link included with your order).
+If you need one on one help then email <a href="mailto:supersleuth@cosykiller.com">supersleuth@cosykiller.com</a> with your case number and the document you're stuck on and we'll help without spoiling things for you.